CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

 </ol>

 ## 3. File naming standards
-While everyone should review the CHEER Top Ten Data Tips, the following summarizes the requirements for CHEER file naming.
+While everyone should review the [CHEER Hub Top Ten Data Tips](06a-CHEER_DataTips.md), the following summarizes the requirements for CHEER file naming.
 * **MOST IMPORTANT: do not use spaces in file names**
 * Underscores or capitalization are your friend (e.g., REACH_module_outputs, REACHmoduleOutputs)
 * Don’t use special characters (& ,* % # ;*( !@$^~' { [?<-)